RainW7/CESS/README.md

 Some work about the CSST grism emulator

 # Abstract
-The Chinese Space Station Telescope (CSST) slitless spectroscopic survey will observe objects to a magnitude limit of $\sim$23 mag (5σ, point sources) in U, V, and I over 17,500 square degrees.
-The spectroscopic observations are expected to be highly efficient and complete for mapping galaxies over 0<z<1 with secure redshift measurements at spectral resolutions of R$\sim$200, providing unprecedented datasets for cosmological studies.
+The Chinese Space Station Telescope (CSST) slitless spectroscopic survey will observe objects to a magnitude limit of ~ 23 mag (5σ, point sources) in U, V, and I over 17,500 square degrees.
+The spectroscopic observations are expected to be highly efficient and complete for mapping galaxies over 0<z<1 with secure redshift measurements at spectral resolutions of R ~ 200, providing unprecedented datasets for cosmological studies.
 To examine the survey potential in a quantitative manner, we develop a software tool, namely the CSST Emulator for Slitless Spectroscopy (CESS), to quickly generate simulated one-dimensional slitless spectra with limited computing resources.

 # Flowchart
 ![Flowchart of CSST grism emulator](https://github.com/RainW7/CSST-grism-emulator/blob/main/flowchart.png)